danielfett/draft-dpop/main.md

 The rejection response MAY include a `DPoP-Nonce` HTTP header providing a new nonce value to use for subsequent requests.

-The intent is that both clients and servers need to keep only one nonce value for one another.
+The intent is that clients need to keep only one nonce value and servers keep a window of recent nonces.
 That said, transient circumstances may arise in which the server's and client's stored nonce values differ.
 However, this situation is self-correcting;